Access & rescue verification – Combustible dust removal

 Practical access, egress and rescue methodologies were developed where none had previously existed, including the specification of rescue equipment appropriate to the physical constraints of the spaces.

-Evolve delivered a complex, high-risk scope requiring careful judgement, structured planning and competent execution, demonstrating the value of experienced confined space rope access teams.
+Evolve delivered a complex, hazardous scope requiring careful judgement, structured planning and competent execution, demonstrating the value of experienced confined space rope access teams.

-The project established a defensible basis for future inspection, cleaning and maintenance activities within these confined spaces.
+The project established a basis for future inspection, cleaning, and maintenance activities within these confined spaces.

 Book your site visit